-In this area of study, you will focus on identifying and recording financial data for a business.
-Use double entry accounting to record data and generate accounting information in the form of accounting reports and graphical representations.
-You will also consider strategies to improve the performance of the business, taking into account the ethical considerations relevant to the business owner.
+In this area of study students focus on identifying and recording financial data for a business.
+They use double entry accounting to record data and generate accounting information in the form of accounting reports and graphical representations.
+This information is used to assist the owner in making informed decisions about the operation of the business.
+Students should also consider strategies to improve the performance of the business, taking into account the ethical considerations relevant to the business owner.